Also called Endometriomas, Ovarian Endometriotic Cysts

 A growing body of evidence also suggests that abnormalities of the eutopic endometrium of women with endometriosis may be contributing to the development of endometriosis, including endometriomas.
 Some significant differences from healthy controls include the over-expression of aromatase, increased resistance to immune system attacks, increased proliferative capacity, increased proteolytic capacity, elevated levels of urokinase-type plasminogen activator (uPA), and increased estrogen expression.
 Chemokine 8 (CXCL8 or Il-8), is another type of cytokine that’s expressed at significantly higher levels in the eutopic endometrium of women with endometriosis.
 It’s believed to help endometriosis survive by activating the phosphatase and tensin homolog and phosphorylation of Akt (better known as the PTEN-AKT pathway), which in turn enhances endometriosis’s resistance to apoptosis while increasing its ability to proliferate.

 Some hypothesize that stem cell dysfunction may also be a contributing factor in the disease process.
-In normal eutopic endometrium, endometrial stems cells are believed to play a role in the reparative and regenerative stages of the menstrual cycle, during which time they may help rebuild the endometrial lining by forming new endometrial cells.
-In the case of any type of endometriosis, including endometriomas, dysregulated stem cells may be involved in the formation of new endometrial cells, albeit ones that are misplaced and mutated in structure and function.
+In normal eutopic endometrium, endometrial stems cells are believed to play a role in the reparative and regenerative stages of the menstrual cycle, during which time they may help rebuild the endometrial lining by forming new endometrial-like cells.
+In the case of any type of endometriosis, including endometriomas, dysregulated stem cells may be involved in the formation of new endometrial-like cells, albeit ones that are misplaced and mutated in structure and function.

 Still, the abnormalities don’t stop here.
 Biochemically, an entire range of dysfunction has been noted in endometriosis tissue, including: